qmk/qmk_firmware/docs/features/midi.md

 #### Sending Control Change (CC) Messages

-If you're aiming to emulate the features of something like a Launchpad or other MIDI controller you'll need to access the internal MIDI device directly.
+If you're aiming to emulate the features of something like a Launchpad or other MIDI controllers, you'll need to access the internal MIDI device directly.

 Because there are so many possible CC messages, not all of them are implemented as keycodes.
-Additionally, you might need to provide more than just two values that you would get from a keycode (pressed and released) - for example, the analog values from a fader or a potentiometer.
+Additionally, you might need to provide more than just two values that you would get from a keycode (pressed and released) — for example, the analog values from a fader or a potentiometer.
 So, you will need to implement [custom keycodes](../feature_macros) if you want to use them in your keymap directly using `process_record_user()`.

-For reference of all the possible control code numbers see [MIDI Specification](#midi-specification)
+For reference of all the possible control code numbers, see [MIDI Specification](#midi-specification).

 #### Example code for using Generic On Off Switches as per MIDI Specification.
 ```c